philou/philou.github.com/source/_posts/2014-09-11-whats-in-kent-becks-extreme-programming-lean-diet-lean-software-development-part-2.markdown

 Kent Beck could not have read the Flow book when he invented XP, but it seems he just had a bit of advance on the rest of us ...

-This was part 2 of my suite of article about Lean Software Development, Part 1 was [The Flow book summary](/the-flow-book-summary-lean-software-development_part_1/), Part 3 will be "Measure speed with business value".
+This was part 2 of my suite of article about Lean Software Development, Part 1 was [The Flow book summary](/the-flow-book-summary-lean-software-development_part_1/), Part 3 will be [How to measure your speed with your business value ?](/how-to-measure-your-speed-with-your-business-value-lean-software-development-part-3/)